sahilofficial671/twello/README.md

 - DB - MySQL

 ## How to use
-Twello follows Kanban board styles
+Twello follows Kanban board styles.
 - Login first
 - Then create board
 - Open board